-AT&T Inc., Alcatel-Lucent, Avaya Inc., BRIGHT HOUSE NETWORKS INC, BT Group plc, CenturyLink, Inc., Cisco Systems, Inc., Citrix Systems, Inc., Comcast Corporation, Computer Sciences Corporation, Cox Communications, Inc., Dimension Data Holdings plc, Hewlett-Packard Company, IBM, Juniper Networks, Inc., Level 3 Communications, Nippon Telegraph and Telephone Corporation, Orange S.A., PRESIDIO, INC., Sprint Corporation, T-Systems International GmbH, Tata Group, Time Warner Cable Inc., Verizon Communications Inc., Windstream Holdings, Inc., XO Holdings, Inc.
+AT&T Inc., Alcatel-Lucent, Aryaka Networks Inc., Avaya Inc., BT Group plc, CenturyLink, Inc., Cisco Systems, Inc., Citrix Systems, Inc., Comcast Corporation, Computer Sciences Corporation, Cox Communications, Inc., Deutsche Telekom AG, EarthLink, Inc., GTT COMMUNICATIONS, INC., Hewlett Packard Enterprise, IBM, Juniper Networks, Inc., Level 3 Communications, Nippon Telegraph and Telephone Corporation, Orange S.A., PRESIDIO, INC., Sprint Corporation, Tata Group, Time Warner Cable Inc., VIPTELA, INC., Verizon Communications, Inc., Windstream Holdings, Inc., XO Holdings, Inc.

 Research Manager, Broadband, Enterprise Voice & IP Communications Services, and Unified Communications